MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/payables-how-block-vendors.md

 ---
-title: Block Vendors
+title: How to Block Purchases from to Vendors
-description: Read about how to block vendors from being included in any transactions, or just how to block new payments to them.
+description: You can block vendors from being included in any transactions, or just block new payments to them.
 author: bholtorf
+ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.search.form: 27
-ms.date: 06/22/2021
+ms.date: 04/01/2020
 ms.author: bholtorf
-ms.openlocfilehash: 5b1c93c8768f65832aae41f0fe65835b426a805f
+ms.openlocfilehash: b0ff7e3de9de21a37c0cacf6ff1d4b0a4871f61d
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
 ms.translationtype: HT
 ms.contentlocale: en-CA
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 04/01/2020
-ms.locfileid: "8145585"
+ms.locfileid: "3190284"
 ---
 # <a name="block-vendors"></a>Block Vendors
 You can block a vendor, for example because of insolvency, so that the vendor cannot be added to purchase documents or so that no payments can be posted for the vendor.